Coronavirus (COVID-19): symptoms and testing

 - shortness of breath or difficulty breathing

 The severity of COVID-19 symptoms can range from mild to severe, and in some cases, can lead to death.
 Current information suggests most people don't experience severe illness or need to be hospitalized.

-- have tested positive for COVID-19
+- you have COVID-19 symptoms

 How to self-isolate

-Self-isolation means staying at home and avoiding contact with other people to help prevent the spread of COVID-19.
+Self-isolating means staying at home and avoiding contact with other people to help prevent the spread of COVID-19.
 You need to stay in the same location while you’re self-isolating (you can’t change locations).